braid-org/braidjs/braidify/readme.md

 We would love to support your favorite library, too.

-Let's look at some examples of using it:
+Let's see how to use it:

 ### Browser `fetch()`